 Sustainable Harvest International (SHI) is a 501(c)3 non-profit organization that provides families in Central America with the training and tools to preserve our planet's tropical forests while overcoming poverty.

 Since its initiation in 1997 by returned Peace Corps Volunteer, Florence Reed, SHI has assisted families in rural farming communities in Belize, Honduras, Nicaragua and Panama.
-With organic vegetable, wood-conserving stoves, community loan funds and a host of other projects, participants work with SHI Field Trainers to dramatically improve their quality of life while restoring the environment.
+With organic vegetable, wood-conserving stoves, community loan funds and a host of other projects, participants work with local SHI Field Trainers to dramatically improve their quality of life while restoring the environment.

 Recent Press Releases